kodehomie/enterprise-java-team-project/README.md

 * Primary synchronous meeting tool: Teams

 ## Problem Statement
-I need to be able to pull recommended genres based off a certain set of user entered constraints.
+I need to be able to pull recommended music genres based off a certain set of user entered constraints.
 What genres are similar to the user entered data?

 ## Operations:
 * Get a genre’s parent genre in plain text or JSON